-All active students (i.e., those working toward completion of a degree program who have not been granted leave) must register for a minimum of nine paid hours each semester, and one paid hour for each term of the summer session.
+All active students (i.e., those working toward completion of a degree program who have not been granted leave) must register for a minimum of nine hours each semester, and one hour for each term of the summer session.
 Students must be registered in the semester during which they graduate.
-For a single semester, the student may be given research graduate status.
-This generally would be the semester in which the student completes the thesis and graduates.
+For their final two semesters, students may be given research graduate status.
+This generally would be the semesters in which students complete their theses and graduate.